ZoneMinder/mlapi/README.md

 Note
 =====
-Release 2.1.0 onwards of mlapi requires ES 6.1.0 (which as of Dec 31 is not yet released, so you will need ES master)
+Release 2.1.0 onwards of mlapi requires ES 6.1.0

 What
 =====